Solutions · Use case

 How is success measured for agentic workflows engagements?

-Measured by task-completion rate on a labelled set of multi-step scenarios, plus a safety-rate metric (proportion of runs in which the agent stayed inside its tool boundary and produced a valid approval payload).
-Time-to-resolution and operator-approval rate are tracked so that low-quality proposals are visible.
-The evaluation harness is part of the deliverable, not an afterthought — we build it during the engagement so your team can run it against the next prompt, model, or pipeline change without us.
+Measured by task-completion rate on labelled multi-step scenarios, plus a safety rate: the share of runs in which the agent stayed inside its tool boundary and produced a valid approval payload.
+We track time-to-resolution and operator-approval rate, so low-quality proposals stay visible.
+The evaluation harness is part of the deliverable, not an afterthought.
+We build it during the engagement so your team can run it against the next prompt, model, or pipeline change without us.

 Where does Veso AI NOT apply agentic workflows?